Brittany Page, B.A.S., CST, CSFA

 Registered Nurse Programs

-• if you are licensed as a RN, you may take this program to gain the knowledge and training to advance into the Operating Room.
+If you are licensed as a Registered Nurse (RN), you may take these occupational training courses to gain the knowledge and training to advance into the Operating Room.

 Registered Nurse First Assistant Advanced Technical Certificate (RNFA-ATC)